San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Distance: 5 km (15 minutes by bus, 2 hours walking via Monte Ulía)

-- Bus: E01 from Boulevard (€1.80)
+- Bus: E01 from Boulevard (€1.80, every 15 minutes)

 - Coordinates: 43.3333° N, 1.9167° W

 This working fishing port sits at the end of a fjord-like inlet.
 The harborfront has changed little in centuries, and traditional boat-building continues.
-Victor Hugo lived here in 1843, and his house is now a small museum.

 What to do:

-- Walk the harborfront past fishing boats and shipyards
+- Walk the harborfront past fishing boats and shipyards.

 Biarritz, France: Surfing and Belle Époque